DaertML/bert_prompt_engineering/README.md

 With the success that we took from the repo bert_has_a_mouth, it is mandatory for us to try to squeeze even more the BERT models, and see what we can do about it.

+It is very likely, if not 100% true, that we can not prompt engineer BERT models in the same way as we prompt GPT models, as BERT models behave differently (by having context from the future and past words out of the MASK tokens and because BERT models have a different objective, and thus are trained differently).
+But we can try to make BERT models worthy (again).
+It is also very likely that we will not get into SOTA capabilities, somehow it is also true that to be SOTA, you need big GPUs/RAM/CPUs... so we should consider for the SOTAness, how many more resources are needed to achieve results with a certain percentage less (or hopefully more) capable.

+# Some preliminaries
+As it is likely that we can not prompt the BERT models in the same way as we prompt GPT like models, we need to help the BERT models in its task, in the same way as we help GPT like models in their task.
+For useful prompts to be for BERT models, we need to provide context before and after the masked tokens ([MASK]), and ask the model to fill in such masks.

+Again, as it was stated in bert_has_a_mouth; all the experiments will be done with bert-base-uncased, unless we say the contrary, and point you to a different fine tuned version of the BERT family (there are some great examples with models trained with specialized datasets).

+We will try to solve some common NLP problems with BERT by using prompt engineering; we will try to go a bit beyond what is well known already, and try to come up with a list of techniques that we can follow to successfully prompt BERT models.

+## Sentiment Analysis